ehendrix23/tesla_dashcam/README.rst

 When saving Tesla Dashcam footage a folder is created on the USB drive and within it multiple MP4 video files are created.
 Currently the dashcam leverages three (3) cameras (front, left repeater, and right repeater) and will create a file for each of them.
-Every minute is stored into a seperate file as well.
+Every minute is stored into a separate file as well.
 This means that when saving dashcam footage there is a total of 30 files video files.

 Using this Python program, one can combine all of these into 1 video file.
 The video of the three cameras is merged